tremho/locale-string-tables/README.md

-Create a new folder for each language that you will support, using the ISO 639 2-letter language code (lower case) for that language (e.g. 'en', or 'fr') In this folder you will create files that define strings for a particular language, but independent of region.
+Create a new folder for each language that you will support, using the ISO 639 2-letter language code (lower case) for that language (e.g. 'en', or 'fr') In this language folder you will create files that define strings for a particular language, but independent of region.
 For example, English, regardless of whether it's US or GB.

-Create a new folder for each language-region you will support, using the ISO 639 2-letter language code (lower case) followed by a dash ('-') and the ISO 3166 2-letter region code (upper case), as in RFC 1766. (e.g. 'en-US') In these folders you will create files that define strings unique to this language region.
+Create a new folder for each language-region you will support, using the ISO 639 2-letter language code (lower case) followed by a dash ('-') and the ISO 3166 2-letter region code (upper case), as in RFC 1766. (e.g. 'en-US').
+In these folders you will create files that define strings unique to this language region.
 For example, idioms and phrases, or format order and detail.

-You may also create folders named 'common-<region>' where <region> is the ISO 3166 code for regions that you will support.
+You may also create folders named 'common-&lt;region&gt;' where &lt;region&gt; is the ISO 3166 code for regions that you will support.
 In these folders, you may wish to define strings (such as formats or other non-literal text) that apply to a geographical region regardless of the language.